 Getting to Beautiful Tea Museum: The quickest (and easiest) route to the Beautiful Tea Museum is via Jongno 3-ga Station (Lines 1, 3 & 5).
 Use Exit 5 and walk west along Supyo-ro past Samil-daero.

 Ssamziegil is home to over 70 stores.
 Browsing Ssamziegil, you’ll get to drop your won on everything from handmade goods to yummy Korean food.

 Many of Ssamziegil’s best finds are unique to Insadong, handcrafted by local artisans in the complex’s own workshops and galleries.

-While visiting Ssamziegil, don’t miss out on visiting the Sky Garden on the 4th-floor rooftop for cool sweeping vistas over Insadong.
+While visiting Ssamziegil, don’t miss out on visiting the Sky Garden.
+Located on the 4th-floor rooftop, the Sky Garden delivers sweeping vistas over Insadong and Seoul.

 - Address: 44, Insadong-gil, Jongno-gu, Seoul